Oboe Concerto (Marcello)

 The Oboe Concerto in D minor, S D935, is an early 18th-century concerto for oboe, strings and continuo attributed to the Venetian composer Alessandro Marcello.
 The earliest extant manuscript containing Johann Sebastian Bach's solo keyboard arrangement of the concerto, BWV 974, dates from around 1715.
 As a concerto for oboe, strings and continuo group, its oldest extant sources date from 1717: that year it was printed in Amsterdam, and a C minor variant of the concerto, S Z799, was written down.

-Bach's keyboard version was published as an arrangement of a concerto by Antonio Vivaldi in the 19th century.
-In 1923 the C minor version of the oboe concerto was published as a composition by Benedetto Marcello, Alessandro's brother.
+In the 19th century, Bach's keyboard version was published falsely attributing the concerto to Antonio Vivaldi.
+In 1923 the C minor version of the oboe concerto was published falsely attributing the concerto to Benedetto Marcello, Alessandro's brother.
 In the second half of the 20th century several publications indicated Alessandro again as the composer of the piece, as it had been in its early 18th-century print, and the oboe concerto was again published in its D minor version.

 In the 20th and 21st centuries the concerto developed into a well-established repertoire piece, as well as an oboe concerto as performed on keyboard.